Panagiotis Kone: AEK Athens

-After one year with Lens, Kone came back to Greece to join AEK Athens, signing his first professional contract.
-He wore the number 10 shirt for the 2005–06 season as an 18-year-old, but with the arrival of former Ballon d'Or winner Rivaldo, he changed it to 22.
+On 29 July 2005, Kone returned to Greece to join AEK Athens, signing his first professional contract.
+However since he played for the youth team of Olympiacos, the latter claimed the player in order not to sign with AEK, based on a law regarding amateur footballers who play abroad.
+On 21 December, after six months of litigation, AEK were vindicated and the HFF validated the player's sports card.
+In his first two seasons, he wore the number 10 shirt, but with the arrival of former Ballon d'Or winner Rivaldo to the club, he changed it to 22.

 Iraklis

-Kone moved to Iraklis in 2008 after he was surplus to requirements at AEK.
+On 29 August 2008, after his contract with AEK was terminated, Kone moved to Iraklis.
 In his two seasons with the club, he made 49 league appearances and scored eight goals; in 37 of these matches, he either played as a substitute or he was substituted.
 Although in times he showed football brilliance, the facts that he was rather unstable and the lack of teamwork could not secure him a firm place in Iraklis' starting eleven.

 Contract dispute with Iraklis

 In July 2010, Kone trained with Italian side Brescia despite still being under contract with Iraklis.
 After this became known to Brescia, Kone no longer trained with the club.
 He requested and expected to have his contract with Iraklis terminated due to supposed debt by the club to him, but on 22 July 2010, the Hellenic Football Federation (HFF) decided against the request.
 Nonetheless, Iraklis sold him to Brescia for a €800,000 transfer fee.